3. Generate

 Upload Part

-If you don't need to nest multiple parts, you can upload a single DXF, SVG, or Bitmap file directly on the Generate page.
+If you don't need to nest multiple parts, you can upload a single DXF, SVG, or Bitmap file directly on the Generate page or via Create menu () icon.
 After uploading, you can set the exact dimensions (Width/Height) of the part before generating its G-code.
 This is the fastest way to process a single item.

 This feature is designed for raster-only engraving.
 You can upload an image (PNG, JPG, BMP) and convert it into a dithered G-code toolpath.
-You can adjust the following in the Engrave Image modal:
+You can adjust the following in the Engrave Raster modal:

 - Dithering – Choose between Floyd-Steinberg, Bayer, or Threshold.